awsdocs/amazon-ec2-user-guide/doc_source/ami-deprecate.md

 **To deprecate an AMI on a specific date**
 Use the [enable\-image\-deprecation](https://docs.aws.amazon.com/cli/latest/reference/ec2/enable-image-deprecation.html) command\.
 Specify the ID of the AMI and the date and time on which to deprecate the AMI\.
 If you specify a value for seconds, Amazon EC2 rounds the seconds to the nearest minute\.

+The upper limit for `deprecate-at` is 10 years from now, except for public AMIs, where the upper limit is 2 years from the creation date\.
+You can’t specify a date in the past\.

 ```
 aws ec2 enable-image-deprecation \